codingsandmore/pumpfun-portal/README.md

 9:13PM INF discovered pair pair={"bondingCurveKey":"9gZy7eAASMkgTBbP1TnBXP65ysb7CYLyBQznapc886Rn","initialBuy":47840764.33121,"marketCapSol":30.629388008698342,"mint":"Bo51ZyNkhMtQboXq8aUqVPkPeewmCRWR4pF9iq34QSVq","signature":"58de9dg7nQs4cFvRs9cmdDb6i4eR8xtneZNpBRniVufEMEL8iccHeV5aaBdVspr4fB6woRR2Y3z57QU146auoLoY","traderPublicKey":"DniHsMTe5q7SWm6R26bRg6vfrqGvodAxif7JsbmMfyWJ","txType":"create","vSolInBondingCurve":31.399999999999995,"vTokensInBondingCurve":1025159235.66879}

 ```

+Obviously you can work of this example to push the data to a database, a bot or do some magic with it

 ### Need coffee!!!

 we would love to receive your support and would appreciate it, if you send us some SOL for coffee, if you consider this useful :)